quozd/awesome-dotnet/README.md

 ## Tools

 * [Open Live Writer](https://github.com/OpenLiveWriter/OpenLiveWriter) - Blog writer which integrated with WordPress, Blogger, et. al. Open Live Writer makes it easy to write, preview, and post to your blog.
 For more information see http://openlivewriter.org .
+* [CodeHub](https://github.com/thedillonb/CodeHub) - CodeHub is the best way to browse and maintain your GitHub repositories on any iOS device!
+* [ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
+It also allows uploading images, text or other types of files to over 80 supported destinations you can choose from.

 ## Trading